RivaD2/reading-notes/201/class-08.md

   * Liquid layouts expand and contract as the user increases or decreases the size of their browser window.
   * What this means is that even if the user has a small window, the page will contract to fit it.
 Pretty cool huh?

   #### We talked about the good stuff, now let's get to the bad...If the user has a very skinny or wide window, lines of text may become too long or too short.
-For this layout, keep images in mind as with this layout.
+For this layout, keep images in mind as they might overflow over text.